teuben/teunix/docs/astronomy-on-ubuntu.md

 Many of these apps are large files and will take a while to download.
 You should be on a good internet connection and allow at least a couple hours to complete the entire setup.

-One last thing, most of the installation if terminal based, that should be no surprise.
+Most of the installation is terminal based, that should be no surprise.

 ## Bootstrap your packages

-Although we'll discuss quite a few packages in some detail, there are some very very basic ones that most of us will need right away, so consider this the boostrapping procedure, as Ubuntu doesn't come with these.
+Although we'll discuss quite a few packages in some detail, there are some very basic ones that most of us will need right away, so consider this the boostrapping procedure, as Ubuntu doesn't come with these.
 This is the command to install them